 We aim to provide a safe and secure environment for everyone in our school community by promoting and practising British values through assembly times, PSHE activities and in our everyday manner and approach.
 As a whole staff we need to be proactive in creating an environment which limits the opportunities for any form of bullying.
 We aim to educate the whole school community in helping to prevent, identify and deal with bullying incidents.
-This policy promotes the belief that the whole school community has a responsibility in preventing bullying.
+This policy promotes the belief that the whole school community of - staff, pupils, parents and other stakeholders, has a responsibility in preventing bullying.